If you want to be creative, you need to find your creative space.

 James Adams in his book Conceptual Blockbusting suggests designing the all-purpose studio.
 This is the environment in which you can create, paint, write, invent, design, or craft.
 Remember, if you expect yourself to do creative work then you need a place to do it.

 It’s time for me to confess.
 I wrote most of the words above over 20 years ago in my book, Leading on the Creative Edge.
 A great deal has happened since 1997 and we work in very different ways.
 If you were to ask me about my creative space now my answer would be a bit different than when I wrote this.
 I would tell you that yes, I still enjoy working in my home study that looks out over the pine trees in my yard.
 But I would also tell that you I have a variety of places where I do my creative work.
-I do some of my creative work at my office at the International Center for Studies in Creativity.
+I do some of my creative work at my office at the Center for Applied Imagination.
 I do other creative work at the coffee shop down the street from my house.
 One of my favorite creative spaces is the i 4 Studio Buffalo New York’s Idea Lab on the Buffalo Niagara Medical Campus.

 As a matter of fact, I am writing these words sitting at one of the tables in the i4 Studio.
 The large windows at “i4” look out over the east side of Buffalo.
 It is a rainy gray afternoon.
 Through the rain and fog, I see the outline of the Buffalo New York Central Railroad Terminal.
 Built in 1929, at its peak, approximately 200 trains used the terminal daily.
 This is the terminal that Alex Osborn, the inventor of brainstorming would walk through to board a train that would take him to his New York City office of the advertising agency BBDO in the 1940’s.